akotter2/Adam-Kotter-Code/README.md

 - Markov Chains: An assignment for practicing using Markov Chains.
 I added several files of my own to practice more and create funny paragraphs and phrases that sound like my words or the words of others.
 - Shut the Box: A text-based reproduction of a classic arithmetic game.
 This was for practicing my general Python skills.
 - Complex Visualizer: A file for "graphing" complex functions in terms of angle and magnitude over the complex plane.
+- Chess Knight: A program designed to help determine the average number of moves it takes for a knight starting in a corner of a chess board and moving randomly to return to its starting corner.
+Uses Markov chains as the primary theoretical basis.

 ## Work Projects
 This is a collection of programs that I've written for my employment.
 As of this writing, it contains one file (TKG_csv_Resolver.py) that I used to consolidate server user export files for Bridge.